tcho6319/JGibson-Portfolio/documents/design-journey.md

   - **Design Ideas and Choices**
     - We will design the website so that the user can view each image on their browser without having to scroll up/down to view the image.
   - **Rationale**
-    - Make the images a good size so that the target audience can consume them, but not too big that they are longer than the length of the website page.
+    - Make the images a good size (between 600px-900px as found from research on ideal dimensions for images on art websites) so that the target audience can consume them, but not too big that they are longer than the length of the website page.
 Minimize horizontal & vertical scrolling to further enhance the professional look of the website.

 - Client Requirement
   - **Requirement**